otagobioinformaticsspringschool/2024/index.md

 ### Registration

 Expressions of interest are now open.
-Please register your interest in attending by filling out [this form](https://docs.google.com/forms/d/e/1FAIpQLSdjpaKf9xzHz29ZpvPT6n5j_GABaQtOvOxnUbtVo1UxaIEC-w/viewform?usp=sf_link).
+Please register your interest in attending by filling out **[this form](https://docs.google.com/forms/d/e/1FAIpQLSdjpaKf9xzHz29ZpvPT6n5j_GABaQtOvOxnUbtVo1UxaIEC-w/viewform?usp=sf_link)**.

 Expressions of interest close 5pm 1st September (NZ).
 We will inform all applicants by 15th September if they were successful or not.